bwt-dev/bwt/doc/auth.md

    If you're already taking the risk of having an entirely unauthenticated personal Electrum server exposed to the internet and understand the risks involved, using this may provide some additional protection against some types of attackers.

+Enabling this feature requires setting `--electrum-socks-auth` in addition to the `--auth-*` options.

 ### Wallet setup

 To authenticate, you will need to enable SOCKS5 proxy in your wallet, configure the SOCKS5 proxy address to your *server address*